The following are key documents that you will need to apply for and maintain the IREC credential.

 IREC Candidate Handbook The Candidate Handbook is provided as a reference to the candidate as they prepare for and undergo the IREC assessment process and maintain their credential.

 IREC Basic Guidelines for Training Curriculum The Basic Guidelines provide an overview of what a curriculum is and what elements constitute a good curriculum.
 It is written to be a resource for candidates who are submitting curriculum as part of an application to meet requirements defined in the IREC Standard.

-Job Task Analysis Guidance Document Provides guidance for conformity with IREC Standard 14732:2013, General Requirements for Renewable Energy & Energy Efficiency Certificate Programs and IREC Standard 01023:2013, General Requirements for the Accreditation of Clean Energy Technology Training; in particular, to assist applicant organizations in developing and/or selecting a job task analysis (JTA) from which to form the basis of their curriculum or syllabus.
+Job Task Analysis Guidance Document Provides guidance for conformity with IREC’s accreditation standards; in particular, to assist applicant organizations in developing and/or selecting a job task analysis (JTA) from which to form the basis of their curriculum or syllabus.

 IREC Standard 01024:2013 General Requirements for the Certification of Clean Energy Technology Instructors and Master Trainers.

 Continuing Education Provider Accreditation: The IREC Credentialing Program is no longer accepting applications for IREC Continuing Education Provider Accreditation.
-You may still review the IREC Continuing Education Annual Report Form.
 Accredited Continuing Education Providers must continue to demonstrate conformance to IREC Standard 01022:2011.

 Energy Auditor, a residential energy efficiency professional who evaluates the energy efficiency, health, and safety of a home, and conducts field measurements to identify areas for savings.
 The Energy Auditor produces this information as a report and makes recommendations to the customer.